 - Define the Neighbourhood Area

-- Prepare the Neighbourhood Plan
+- Prepare and consult on the Neighbourhood Plan

 - Independent examination

 - Legal adoption of the Neighbourhood Plan by South Norfolk Council